 Figure 13.4.1.3.2-1: Authorization and service invocation procedure, for indirect communication with delegated discovery

 1. The NF Service Consumer sends a service request to the SCP.
 The service request may include the NF Service Consumer client credentials assertion as defined in clause 13.3.8.
+If a valid access token is available at NFc for the service request (e.g. if NFc received an access token from the SCP in a service response creating a resource and a new service request is sent targeting the same resource), the service request should also include this access token.

 2. The SCP may perform a service discovery with the NRF.
+If NFc included a valid access token in step 1, the SCP may reuse this access token and proceeds at step 6.

 3. The SCP sends an access token request (Nnrf_AccessToken_Get Request) to the NRF.
 The access token request includes parameters as defined in clause 13.4.1.1.
 The access token request may include the NF Service Consumer client credentials assertion if received in Step 1.